liamchampton/golang-twitter-bot-workshop/lab-3.md

 iex(New-Object Net.WebClient).DownloadString('https://clis.cloud.ibm.com/install/powershell')
 ```

-{% hint style="info" %}
-Note: If you encounter errors like The underlying connection was closed: An unexpected error occurred on a send, make sure you have .Net Framework 4.5 or later installed.
+> **Note**: If you encounter errors like The underlying connection was closed: An unexpected error occurred on a send, make sure you have .Net Framework 4.5 or later installed.
 Also try to enable TLS 1.2 protocol by running the following command:
-{% endhint %}

 ```bash
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12